Zahid Niaz: Post-retirement

+After retirement as player, Niaz took several coaching courses.

+In 2013, Niaz served as assistant coach of Pakistan U14 for the inaugural AFC U-14 Championships held in Iran.
 Niaz served as an assistant coach for the 2018 SAFF U-15 Championship, where Pakistan earned a runner-up position in the tournament.

 Personal life

 Niaz comes from a family of footballers, his father Niaz Ali Naji played for Bata FC and also represented Pakistan in 1976, his uncles Mukhtar Ali and Ejaz Ali were both prominent players for Pakistan in the 1980s.
 He also has a younger brother Oman Niaz, who played football alongside him.

+Career statistics

+International

+Scores and results list Pakistan's goal tally first, score column indicates score after each Niaz goal.